northem/northem-dark-atom-syntax/README.md

 This theme matches the Open Source font [Source Code Pro](https://typekit.com/fonts/source-code-pro).
 Visit the [GitHub Repository](https://github.com/adobe-fonts/source-code-pro) for more informations.

+The colored file icons on the preview screenshot are provided by the [`file-icons`](https://atom.io/packages/file-icons) package.

 ### Installation
 Download and install the recommended font, read section [Recommendations](#Recommendations) for more informations.